Story

 Support continues after selection

-The back half of the brochure shifts from quality assurance into warehousing, loading, and international logistics.
-It mentions incoming quality inspection, standardized loading processes, warehousing teams, multiple transport methods, logistics planning, and after-sales parts delivery.
-For a B2B project buyer, that matters because sourcing risk often appears after selection, not before it.
+George's support chain can also continue from quality assurance into warehousing, loading, and international logistics.
+Incoming quality inspection, standardized loading processes, warehousing coordination, multiple transport methods, logistics planning, and after-sales parts delivery can help project buyers manage sourcing risk after selection, when execution details often become more visible.

 When drawings, BOQ, room list, or a material brief are available, that is usually the right point to start a project inquiry.
 The clearer the working inputs are at the beginning, the easier it becomes to keep proposal logic, budget expectations, project tracking, and delivery coordination in the same conversation.